mimimiku778/time-locked-password-php/README.md

 ## Overview
 A simple web service that generates passwords that cannot be decrypted until a specified date and time.

+## Production Site
+Production (long-term operated) URL: https://password.openchat-review.me
+This is the stable production deployment (not just a demo).

 ## How to Use
 1. **Password Generation**
    - Specify the date and time when decryption becomes available